Charging deep cycle batteries correctly can improve and extend the life of your golf cart batteries.

 Also do not plug your golf cart battery into a plug that is shared with a refrigerator or other electric appliance.
 It can interfere with the consistency of the flow of electricity which also affects the health of your batteries.

-I have done everything good and bad to my golf cart.
+I have done a lot of right things and wrong things to my golf cart.
 The one thing I have not yet done is to run it so long and so far that the cart will no longer run.
 This can really shorten the life of your batteries and in fact, you risk the possibility that the batteries will not accept the recharge if it is completely discharged.

 So understand that the deeper the discharge the harder it is on your batteries.